audy/clump/readme.md

 # Clump

-The term Clump is derived from the latin _clumpus_ which means to shake ones belly fat in an amusing way after finding treasure.
+Clump is a term derived from the latin _clumpus_ which means to shake one's belly fat in an amusing way before finding treasure.

 [Austin G. Davis-Richardson](harekrishna@gmail.com)

-Biologically Interesting Inferences for Quantitative Ontologies

 ## Goal

 To investigate the usefulness of various clustering algorithms and distance metrics on a dataset made from Illumina sequencing reads and classified with the SEED database into ontology subsystem trees.

+By usefulness I mean producing biologically interesting results.
+The output will be either a list of and possibly a graphical representation of the gene clusters that co-vary.

+The dataset I'm using was generated from Illumina sequencing of bacterial DNA in human stool samples.

 ## Distance Metric